 A photo of Hughey posing in a Civil War soldier’s cap and in the center of some gargantuan stars and bars was published in the Jan.
 15, 1958 issue of the Plainsman on the occasion of Robert E. Lee’s upcoming 151st birthday (the Loveliest series was big on themes).
-The piece of Confederate cheesecake was immediately gobbled up by the AP wire and appeared that week in hundreds of papers across the country.
+The piece of Confederate cheesecake was immediately (and approvingly) gobbled up by the AP wire and appeared that week in hundreds of papers across the country (including the Gettysburg Times).

 Hughey shared equal space on the front page of the next day’s New York Times with none other than Jayne Mansfield (their photos–and their measurements?–were the same size), and the Confederate Coed was pretty much the only thing below the fold in that same day’s Los Angeles Times.
 How?
 They blew it up to 8×10.